mladen/mladen/README.md

 Outside of my _professional life_, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have (sadly) become less frequent.

-My _personal life_ is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour (I think), and a responsible citizen, each bringing its own set of joys and challenges.
+My _personal life_ is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour (I think), and a responsible citizen (doing my small part to make the world a better place), each bringing its own set of joys and challenges.

 When considering my career aspirations, I am drawn to fields that offer the opportunity to **contribute positively to the world**!
 I am particularly interested in areas such as: